mutecomm/mute/doc/keyserver.md

       URI: URI(s) of the foreign key hashchain.
 Array of strings.
 May be zero-value.
       LAST: Last entry of the foreign key hashchain.
 String.
             May be zero-value if URI is zero.
-      AUTHORATIVE: Boolean true/false.
+      AUTHORITATIVE: Boolean true/false.
       DOMAINS: List of domains that are served currently.
 Array of strings.
-               Must be zero unless AUTHORATIVE is true and URI is set.
+               Must be zero unless AUTHORITATIVE is true and URI is set.
       IDENTITY: Own Identity in the foreign key hashchain.
 String.
 May be zero-value if URI is zero.
 Currently unused (must be zero).
     }